-You can protect your personal information by turning on two-factor for Weblogin.
-This includes direct deposit information and W-2s in Wolverine Access, as well as your information in Google at U-M, Box at U-M, Canvas, and more (see Services and Systems Covered by Two-Factor for Weblogin).
+Turn on two-factor for Weblogin to protect your personal information: direct deposit information and W-2s in Wolverine Access, as well as your information in Google at U-M, Box at U-M, Canvas, and more.

 How to Turn It On